Date: 3 January 2015. Bandwidth Blues

 For me, I prefer to do research first before asking the question in

 most cases.
-That way I've a basis to rely on when judging the
+That way I have a basis to rely on when judging the

 options offered.
 In that regard, a wifi connection aboard Seaweed